MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 This script contains an example usage of the `annotate_peptides` function using a DIA-NN peptide tabular file as an input.

+Small sample files, both for the quantitative matrix and the fasta file are provided in the samples folder to test the usage of this function and script.

 The input file is an quantitative matrix of peptides in which the first two columns correspond to peptide sequence and protein ID.

 Notice that until line 36 there is a demonstration on how to correctly define the names of the first two columns, which is very important for the correct execution of the function.